Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We are going to learn one more trick with the same Form and Labels, which we have used last week.
-All you need to do is to copy the new VBA Code given below into the Code Module of the Form.
+Now, we’ll learn one more trick using the same form and labels we worked with last week.
+All you need to do is copy the new VBA code provided below into the code module of the Form.

 Links to earlier Animation Styles.

-If you have not tried out the earlier Label animation methods you may take a look at them by visiting the following pages:
+If you have not tried out the earlier Label animation methods, you may explore them by visiting the following pages:

 1. Label Animation Style-1